JanHerca/urantiapedia/output/wikijs/en/article/606/Vol8_5.md

 ## Announcement Of Symposium And Call For Papers

 The weekend of May 13-15, 1988 has been set for Scientific Symposium I, the first of three annual national (or perhaps international) Scientific Symposia.
 To be held in Nashville, Tennessee, it will offer presentations from both reader and non-reader scientists in an effort to clarify and better understand the descriptions and information in The URANTIA Book concerning the natural, biological and behavioural sciences.
-The theme will be: ‘Man's Augmenting Vision’ ([UB 118:10.13](/en/The_Urantia_Book/118#p10_13))
+The theme will be: ‘Man's Augmenting Vision’ (<a id="a111_468"></a>[UB 118:10.13](/en/The_Urantia_Book/118#p10_13))

 Those interested in participating or attending should write: Scientific Symposium I, P.O.
 Box 23238, Nashville, TN 37202 ,USA.
 To be included on the mailing list, simply send your name and address to the above address.
 Those wishing to present papers should submit a title, a brief description, the approx. presentation time, and a biographical sketch of the author's scientific background.